 Outer Layer Technical Features

-- Other important features that may be essential for some skiers are a removable hood and powder skirt.
-I personally prefer an attached hood but for some people, they like to have the option.
-Having a removable powder skirt allows you to wear the jacket for other things than just skiing without having the bulk of it or having to do it up.
+Other important features are a removable hood and powder skirt.
+Having a removable powder skirt allows you to wear the jacket for other things than just skiing without the bulk.

-- Toggles on a hood allow you to tighten it should the winds pick up.
-This is great if you’re on the chairlift on a breezy day, you can keep as much of your body heat in and the cold breeze off your neck.
-It’s also beneficial to have a helmet compatible hood on your ski jacket.
-Most people on the hill are wearing and helmets, and if you aren’t already, you should.
-Although it may not seem very dangerous because snow is generally soft (this depends where you ski of course), anything can happen.
-Protect your melon and wear a helmet.
+Toggles on a hood allow you to tighten it should the wind picks up.
+This is great on a breezy day to keep body heat inside and cold breezes off your neck.
+It’s also beneficial to have a helmet-compatible hood on your ski jacket.

 Accessories & Safety Gear

-To top of your ski look, you need the basic ski accessories.
+Basic ski accessories include personal preferences too.
 Do you get mitts or gloves?
-The toque with a pom pom or no pom pom?
-The helmet with the visor or the helmet with the ear muffs?
+The toque with a pom-pom or none?
+The helmet with the visor or with the earmuffs?
 It’s all about comfort and comes down to the look you’re going for as well.

-The most important thing while picking ski goggles is getting the proper lense tint and size.
-Of course the mirrored lenses look super awesome and flashy but if you’re skiing in a region where you experience more overcast days than bluebird days, well you aren’t going to see much on the slopes.
+The most important thing while picking ski goggles is getting the proper lens tint and size.
+Mirrored lenses look flashy, but if you’re skiing in a region where you experience more overcast days than bluebird days, you aren’t going to see much on the slopes.

 Once you’ve got all your gear, you’re ready to hit the hill!
-Always remember to to lather on some sunscreen to avoid sweet, goggle tan lines and stick some lip balm in your jacket, you need know when you’ll need it.
-Enjoy a fun day shredding the slopes.
+Always remember to lather on some sunscreen and stick some lip balm in your downhill skiing jacket.
+Enjoy a fun day shredding the slopes!